denoland/std/http/README.md

 await serve(handleStringArray);
 ```

-But this will work, with the only difference being the order:
+But this will work - note that the only difference to the eaxmple above is the
+order:

 ```typescript
 const handleStringArray = chain(yaml)